In This Section:

-Final examinations are held at the end of each session or sub-session.
+Final examinations are held at the end of each term.
 Students taking courses during the day may be required to write evening examinations, and students taking evening courses may be required to write examinations during the day.
 Examinations may be held on Saturdays.
 Students who make personal commitments during the examination period do so at their own risk.
 No special consideration is given and no special arrangements are made in the event of conflicts resulting from personal commitments.

 Students who are unable to write their examinations due to illness, etc., should contact their College Registrar (see "Petitions Regarding Examinations", below).